 Grilled Corn Salad Recipe With Lime, Chilli, Lemongrass Mayo and Sourdough Croutons

-My grilled corn salad recipe with lime, chilli, lemongrass mayonnaise, and sourdough croutons and crumbs takes its inspiration from the grilled corn with lime butter and lemongrass mayonnaise recipe that I just posted (link above) as it uses the leftover grilled corn on the cob and lemongrass mayo I had in the fridge.
+My grilled corn salad recipe with lime, chilli, lemongrass mayonnaise, and sourdough croutons and crumbs takes its inspiration from the grilled corn with lime butter and lemongrass mayonnaise recipe that I just shared, as it uses the leftover grilled corn on the cob and lemongrass mayonnaise I had in the fridge.

 That dish was partly inspired by the traditional Cambodian grilled corn brushed with a sweet sauce made from coconut milk and fish sauce called poat dot; a Cambodian street food snack of grilled corn on the cob with mayonnaise, lime and chilli; the Mexican grilled corn street food, elote; and other barbecued corn street food favourites sold everywhere from Spain and Greece to Turkey and Thailand.

 This grilled corn salad recipe with lime, chilli, lemongrass mayonnaise, and sourdough croutons was in turn inspired by an iteration of that grilled corn on the cob street food dish.

 When you buy that grilled corn on the streets of Mexico City, Bangkok or Phnom Penh, you have a choice as to whether you want to eat the corn straight off the cob or you want your corn in a cup, called elote en vaso in Mexico, or esquites, Mexican corn salad street-food style.